 Warning: Leaving the Inverter turned on will severely deplete the house batteries.
 For that reason, it is better to run the engines at the same time.
 You do not need the inverter if the generator is running.

-When on shore power, ensure that the toggle switch on BOTH the battery charger and the Digital Multi Control are set to 'Charger only'.
+When on shore power, ensure that the toggle switch on the battery charger is set to 'On' and the Digital Multi Control is set to 'Charger only'.

 TO USE THE INVERTER: